WAUIO/rewards-contract-invoker/README.md

 ## Description

 This project is a reward contract invoker.
+With thanks to GrantShares for providing us with a grant to develop web3 features for Voxiberate.

 ## Installation